AlgoVoyager/gemtype/Readme.md

 ## 🎯 Usage

 1. **Basic Usage**
-   - Select text (optional)
+   - Type your text and copy it to clipboard
    - Press `Ctrl+Alt+Space` (or your custom hotkey)
    - The AI will process your input and type the response

 2. **System Tray**
-   - Left-click: Show/hide the main window
    - Right-click: Access the context menu
    - Double-click: Show the main window